SELCO: Observe and Prepare for the Confusion, Panic, & Mayhem of SHTF

 Author of The Dark Secrets of SHTF Survival and the online course SHTF Survival Boot Camp

 I have been writing articles and doing survival courses for years, and while it is much easier to show the importance of basics in real courses, it is a bit harder to do that in my articles.
-That’s because we as humans tend to look for flashy things.
+That’s because we, as humans, tend to look for flashy things.
 We love quick and interesting facts that will occupy our attention.
 But you must also prepare for the basics so that you can perform those things during the confusion, panic, and mayhem of SHTF.
 You must observe your surroundings before anything terrible happens.
+And then you must plan for terrible things.

 Basics are simply that: basic – and because that we often overlook it, or forget it.